-The number of tourists who visited Japan drastically dropped down from 2,496,568 in October 2019 to 27,386 in October 2020 (a decrease of 98.9%) (The Japan National Tourism Organization, 2021).
-Increasing their number of guests by using new strategies is crucial for the hotel industry in Japan.
-Since 5-Star Hotels cannot offer extreme accommodation discounts to keep their brand equity, various interesting strategies have been implemented by hotels to attract guests, instead of joining a price war among each other.
-In researching, 1,490 hotels in 67 location in Spain, Becerra et.al (2013) found that horizontal differentiation strategies that offer higher quality services are the most effective compared with other differentiation strategies.
+The number of tourists who visited Japan drastically dropped from 2,496,568 in October 2019 to 27,386 in October 2020 (a decrease of 98.9%) (The Japan National Tourism Organization 2021).
+To increase the number of guests using strategies is crucial for the hotel industry in Japan.
+Since five-star hotels cannot offer extreme accommodation discounts to keep their brand equity, various strategies have been implemented by hotels to attract guests, instead of joining a price war.

-In this study, eight Forbes 5-star hotel’s strategies for attracting customers were examined.
+According to Coombs (2007), a crisis is generally regarded as an unpredictable that could damage the reputation of the company.
+This study examines effective strategies for attracting customers which eight Forbes five-star hotels in Tokyo adopted.
+The strategies will be analyzed based on the concept of situational crisis communication theory (SCCT) developed by Coombs (2007).
+Coombs (2007) describes the concept of SCCT that base responses consist of instructing information (what crisis happened, how the event would affect people, and what people should do) and adjusting information (what the company is conducting to prevent a repeat of the crisis).
+After that, companies use reputation repair strategies to restore reputational damage.
+The detail of each strategies which the five-star hotels used from the perspectives of both base responses and reputation repair will be described in this study.